asiat2/Califonia-Housing-Data/README.md

 The data is based on California housing
-# Python based Analysis of California housing data
+# Python based Analysis of California Housing Data

-# Project step
+# Project steps

 1. Data cleaning including missing data detection and filtering, outliers removals,and identification of other errors in the dataset.
 2. Basic stats (min, max, std, median, etc.) using boxplot